allanrehhoff/framework/README.md

 ## Command Line Interface
 This framework supports being queried through CLI (albeit, not fully tested), to do so you must query the **index.php** file.
+Or use the bundled **bin/app** file, remember to add execution permissions to this file, should you decide to use it.

 ```
 $ php index.php <controller> <method> <argument> ...